 Call for a Youth

-Leadership Meeting signed by Dr. King, inviting student activists to,
+Leadership Conference signed by Dr. King, inviting student activists to,

-direction for training and action in Nonviolent Resistance."
+for training and action in Nonviolent Resistance."
+Understanding the

-Understanding the students' desire for independence, the call to
+students' desire for independence, the call to conference states that

 Dr. King co-signs Baker's letter, and the conference is held at Shaw University in Raleigh NC over the Easter Weekend (April 15-17) just six weeks after the first Greensboro sit-in.
 126 student delegates from 58 sit-in centers in 12 states attend, along with delegates from 19 northern colleges, SCLC, CORE, Fellowship of Reconciliation (FOR), National Student Association (NSA), and Students for a Democratic Society (SDS).
 A dozen white students are among the more than 200 participants.